 Dr. Brian “Brain” Danzig has been on the trail of the elusive “Metalhead” (Music Quisquiliarum) since a vision while listening to the band Overkill at a kegger in the mid-80s disrupted his plans for a career in orthodontia.
 “This discovery has everyone in academic circles talking.
 It’s like reeling in a coelacanth!”

 “I have a million questions,” says Dr. Danzig.
 “For example, how are they getting by?
 That is, where are they working?
-How many Kinko’s and coffee shops can there be?”
+I mean, how many Kinko’s and coffee shops can there be?”

 Dr. Bruce “Yes, That’s My Real Name” Lee concurs.
 “Up until this discovery, we’d only had brief sightings – very, very late at night, you understand – in my garage, and only after certain parties.
 And now this!
 To know that they’re out there, really out there – oh, dude!”